 So which mushroom is best for you?

-The truth is that there is just so much to say about mushrooms, it is quite impossible to summarise all of their outstanding health benefits into a simple post, or choose one mushroom as being more beneficial than another.
-Have a read, have a research around and pick the one you’d most like to trial.
+The truth is that there is just so much to say about mushrooms, it is quite impossible to summarise all of their outstanding health benefits into a simple post or choose one mushroom as being more beneficial than another.
+Have a read, research around and pick the one you’d most like to trial.